Giant asteroid set to buzz Earth, poses no threat

 The asteroid will pass about 745,000 miles (1.2 million kilometers) from Earth, roughly three times farther away than the moon.

 Amateur and professional astronomers are preparing to watch the flyby, which will be most visible between 8 p.m.
 EST Monday and 1 a.m.
-EST Tuesday (0100 to 0600 GMT Tuesday) from the Americas, Europe and Africa.
+EST Tuesday from the Americas, Europe and Africa.

 A small telescope or binoculars will be needed to see the asteroid, which is known as 2004 BL86.